AlexALX/ScreenshotGrab/README.md

 ###[DOWNLOAD](https://github.com/AlexALX/ScreenshootGrab/releases)

 ## Description
-This is small simple program to grab and save screenshots on the computer with the ability to upload in own server or [imgur.com](http://imgur.com/) service.
+This is small simple program to grab and save screenshots on the computer with the ability to upload in own server or services [imgur.com](http://imgur.com/), [fastpic.ru](http://fastpic.ru/).

 You can also edit the image via standard windows editor (paint) or specify your own.